PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_Findings_and_VisualisingDataInR.md

 ---
-sort: 9
+sort: 8
 ---
-# Datalab 02: Visualising Data in R
+# Datalab 02: Findings & Data Visualisations

 This data-lab day will focus on XXXXXXX.
 We are going to cover YYYYYYYYYYYYYYY and apply those concepts to create a solution to a component of our data-lab project.